ingtiti/cosc-learning-labs/doc/guide/dcloud.md

 You will then be able to run scripts in the lab, with the steps below:

+## Step 0 Check That the Controller is There

 ## Step 1 Mounting Netconf Devices

 Use the 01_inventory_mount.py script which causes the server to use Netconf to mount the XRv instances in the ../settings/dcloud.py configuration file.